 Add your SSH key to the agent and GitHub; or use HTTPS + PAT.

-Pull first, resolve, then push: git pull --rebase
+Pull first, resolve, then push: `git pull --rebase` or `git pull` then fix conflicts.

 - Commit: snapshot with metadata